 Photos by Ariana LaBarrie/fresh pair of iis

 Next up was Smino.
-His album “blkswn” is one of my favorite album this year and I’ve seen him twice before, so I was hype to see him live again.
-The St. Louis native wore an old school Pistons jersey, but he definitely repped his hometown-during an break between performing songs off “blkswn,” he performed a medley of St. Louis hits, including “Air Force Ones, and “E.I.”
-My online wish was that Ravyn and Smino performed “Glass Flows”
+His album blkswn is one of my favorite album this year and I’ve seen him twice before, so I was hype to see him live again.
+The St. Louis native wore an old school Pistons jersey, but he definitely repped his hometown-during an break between performing songs off “blkswn,” he performed a medley of St. Louis hits, including “Air Force Ones,” and “E.I.”
+My only wish was that Ravyn and Smino performed “Glass Flows”

 I always say the best way to experience an album is by hearing it played by a live band.
 While obviously that can’t always happen, I was happy that I was able to listen to CTRL performed live.
 It definitely gives a different feeling to the album.
 SZA voice is amazing live, and while her she is this huge rising star, her style of wearing khakis and Chucks showed that fame hasn’t changed her.

 Garden (Say It Like Dat)

 Doves in the Wind